apache/beam-site/src/documentation/runners/dataflow.md

 2. Enable billing for your project.

-3. Enable the required Google Cloud APIs: Cloud Dataflow, Compute Engine, Stackdriver Logging, Cloud Storage, Cloud Storage JSON, and Cloud Resource Manager.
+3. Enable required Google Cloud APIs: Cloud Dataflow, Compute Engine, Stackdriver Logging, Cloud Storage, and Cloud Storage JSON.
 You may need to enable additional APIs (such as BigQuery, Cloud Pub/Sub, or Cloud Datastore) if you use them in your pipeline code.

 4. Install the Google Cloud SDK.